wandb/docs/content/tutorials/artifacts.md

 ### 🤔 What are Artifacts and Why Should I Care?

-An "artifact", like a Greek [amphora 🏺](https://en.wikipedia.org/wiki/Amphora), is a produced object -- the output of a process.
+An artifact, like a Greek [amphora 🏺](https://en.wikipedia.org/wiki/Amphora), is a produced object -- the output of a process.
 In ML, the most important artifacts are _datasets_ and _models_.